akpp-capco/akc-bb-backend-tech-test/README.md

   - GET `/transactions/filter/{transactionType}/total`

 All three are secured and can only be accessed by authenticated users (see Security).
 Anonymous users will be redirected to login.

+It seems there is only one resource publicly available from the OpenBank API to test.
+The parameters for that resource have been hardcoded into this application.
+Therefore, the `/transaction` endpoint will always return this one resource, regardless of who is logged in.
+Ideally, this would be parametrized based on the user's identity and further request parameters (i.e. for the account id).

 **Example URL:** [http://localhost:8080/akc-bb-backend-tech-test/transactions]